AIRI-Institute/CAMAR/protocols/evaluation_protocols.md

 3. **Testing**

-   1. Each of the models trained with $N=8$ agents test on all other maps with the same $N=8$: $(m, 8, o_{params})$.
-Evaluate on 6 different settings (regardless if whether $o_{params}$ was seen during training).
+   1. Each of the models test on all settings in [`protocols/easy-medium/`](./easy-medium/) regardless if whether $o_{params}$ or number of agents were seen during training.
-   2. Repeat for the model trained with $N=32$ agents.

 4. **Aggregation**

    1. Almost the same procedure as in [Section 3.1.
 Aggregation](#easy_agg).
    2. Now for each map $m$ ∈ {`labmaze_grid`, `random_grid`} we aggargate statistics from total 12 models each trained on the separate map type, so each setting will be evaluated on 12 models.
-Both `random_grid` and `labmaze_grid` get $72K$ evaluation episodes each
+Both `random_grid` and `labmaze_grid` get $144K$ evaluation episodes each
    3. Optionally extend the charts from [Section 3.1.
-Aggregation.3](#easy_agg) to show performance on each $o_{params}$ separately.
+Aggregation.3](#easy_agg) to show performance on each $o_{params}$ or number of agents separately.
 It can be useful because models trained without obstacles are now evaluated on maps with obstacles. *In CAMAR's default observation design, agents do not distinguish between other agents and obstacles, so if an agent learns to avoid collisions with other agents, it may also learn to avoid obstacles - and we test that*

 ---